rohit-mapakshi97/rohit-mapakshi97/README.md

 - 🔭 I’m currently working on **Adversarial Attacks on Federated Learning Models**

-- 👨‍💻 All of my projects are available at [https://github.com/rohit-mapakshi97](https://github.com/rohit-mapakshi97)

 - 💬 Ask me about **Machine Learning and Natural Language Processing**

 - 📫 How to reach me **rohitmapakshi@gmail.com**